-As a symbol of our neighborhood welcoming light, peace, joy, and love during this particularly dark time for our world, we invite you to join in a small part of this Las Posadas tradition.
+As a symbol of our neighborhood welcoming light, peace, joy, and love in the midst of the various forms of "darkness" troubling our world, we invite you to join in a small part of this Las Posadas tradition.

-- 1. Assemble luminaries with the materials we've provided (see the back of this card for instructions). - On Christmas Eve at p.m. place your luminaries at the end of your driveway/sidewalk or outside your front door and light them. - Take a look outside and see your neighbor's lights.
+- 1. Assemble luminaries with the materials we've provided (see the back of this card for instructions). - 2.
+On Christmas Eve at \\\\\\ p.m. place your luminaries at the end of your driveway/sidewalk or outside your front door and light them. - 3.
+Take a look outside and see your neighbor's lights.
 We are not alone.
 Together we can bring light, hope, and love to our families, communities, and world. - 4.
 Think of a way to share love with those nearest you.

-From our family to yours, Merry Christmas!
+From our family to yours,

+Merry Christmas!